 UPDATE: March 24, 2020

-This week the governors in PA, DE ,and NJ have issued “stay at home orders” and closures of non-essential businesses.
+This week the governors in Pennsylvania, Delaware ,and New Jersey have issued “stay at home orders” and closures of non-essential businesses.

 - 3/21 NJ issues state-wide ‘stay at home orders’.

 - 3/23 PA issued ‘stay at home’ orders for the following counties: Allegheny, Bucks, Chester, Delaware, Erie, Lehigh, Monroe, Montgomery, Northampton, and Philadelphia.

 - 3/24 DE issued state-wide ‘stay at home orders’.